QCrypt/website-2021/content/participate.md

 The Zoom Webinar is streamed live to YouTube, and recordings of all talks are available on the QCrypt Conference YouTube channel: https://www.youtube.com/channel/UClpn9CxuZPHw3nzhdv0m3Hw/videos .
 You can already find the pre-recorded videos of the contributed talks on the channel.

 ### The Slack Workspace
 The QCrypt Slack workspace enables interaction that is not restricted to the time of the day when the conference is actively running.
 For instance, participants that were not able to be present at the live presentation and Q&A can this way still ask questions about a presentation.
 Or, use the Slack private chat to agree on a time and place to meet on the meetanyway platform.
-Use the link from the invitation email to subscribe to the QCrypt 2021 Slack channel.
+Use the link from the email with the participation links to subscribe to the QCrypt 2021 Slack channel.

 ### Networking